Skip to main content

 What is a significant tree?

-Further information can be found here.
+Further information can be found on the PlanSA website.

-How do I lodge a development application?
+How do I lodge a development application for tree removal of tree pruning?

-This should include the species of the tree and circumference of the tree when measured a point 1m above natural ground level.
+• Details of the tree This should include the species of the tree and circumference of the tree when measured at a point 1m above natural ground level.

-This statement should include concerns or issues that you have in relation to the tree.
-For example dropping limbs, plumbing issues etc.
+• Statement of concerns/issues This statement/letter should include concerns or issues that you have in relation to the tree.
+For example, past evidence of dropping limbs, health or other structural concerns.

-Photographs of the tree should be provided including photos of the trunk and the whole tree.
+• Photographs of the tree Photographs of the tree should be provided including photos of the trunk and the whole tree.

-You may wish to provide your own arborist report which provides an assessment of the health and structure of the tree.
+• Arborist report You may wish to provide your own arborist report which provides an assessment of the health and structure of the tree.

 Can a third party lodge a development application for removal or pruning of a regulated or significant tree?